Love the collar shape of this shirt from the Hermès D’Ète 2015 collection.

 As you may know, I kind of never write about menswear fashion.
 But, since the menswear collections are showing Spring 2014 at Paris Fashion Week for the moment, I couldn’t resist scrolling them through.
 One collection I just fell head over heel for is the Hermès SS14.
 I just love the way Véronique Nichanian worked with effortless cool styles and pieces – like boatneck t-shirts, scarfs and sandals.
-And, all the leather and suede!
+And, all the leather and suede, yeez.
 How beautiful isn’t the suede navy trench coat paired with dotted gabardine pants and loafers?
+Pyjama party deluxe.

-Okey, I know, another editorial from the November issue of Vogue Paris, but simply what can I say, Norwegian Iselin Steiro looks utterly glam in Los Angeles working those Hermès bags to perfection, and not t mention that striped resort look from Chloé.
+Ok, I know, another editorial from the November issue of Vogue Paris, but simply what can I say, Norwegian Iselin Steiro looks utterly glam in Los Angeles working those Hermès bags to perfection, and not to mention that striped resort look from Chloé.
 Pictures by Glen Luchford for Vogue Paris November 2013.
 AND most important of all; she is wearing the Hermès bag of all time.
 The cool of cool, gift of gifts.

 The bag of bags, wouldn’t you say?
 An Hermès Birkin Will always be on top of my wish list.
 It’s one of those bags you get yourself for a good achievement.
 Like graduating (maybe not, since you would be a broke student) or perhaps more realistic thinking when achieving something cool in your career.
 Motivation.